-- 22.1 Identify and extend patterns in numbers, shapes, and data. - 22.2 Use variables, expressions, equations, and inequalities to communicate quantitative relationships. - 22.3 Apply properties of arithmetic to generate and identify equivalent algebraic expressions. - 22.4 Apply knowledge of patterns to model real-world situations and make predictions. - 22.5 Use algebraic concepts to solve equations and real-world problems.
+- 22.1 Identify and extend patterns or structures in numbers, shapes, and data. - 22.2 Use variables, expressions, equations, and inequalities to communicate quantitative relationships. - 22.3 Apply properties of arithmetic to generate and identify equivalent algebraic expressions. - 22.4 Apply knowledge of regularity in structures and processes to model real-world situations and make predictions. - 22.5 Use algebraic concepts to solve equations and real-world problems.